 The entries gaining the highest combined scores are announced as finalists.

 The finalists will be judged by the technical experts.
 The vehicles are assessed on a number of areas including paint, engine bay, interior, and overall effect.
 The dress of the entrants is judged according to how closely their appearance is associated with the era of their vehicle.
 All finalists receive a certificate and the overall winner receives the prized Concours Trophy.

 - All vehicles must comply with the conditions of entry.

-- A photo which clearly displays your vehicle as it will be shown on the day must be submitted with your entry form.
-Additional photographs may be requested by the Organisers.
+- At least three photos which clearly display your vehicle as it will be shown on the day must be submitted with your entry form.

 - Vehicles must be presented for judging at the National Motor Museum, Birdwood in the allocated judging area.
-Drivers/riders must stay with their vehicle until judging is completed.
+Drivers/riders must stay with their vehicle until judging is completed (approximately 12:30pm).

 - Shortlisted finalists may be asked to relocate their vehicles to a display area at some point after judging is completed.